 Why would I put money in life insurance when I can invest it elsewhere, such as the stock market, real estate, or my business?

-If your goal is to get the highest return on investment short term, then life insurance is probably not the best option.
-However, it’s very difficult to compare these strategies side by side, your comparing apples to oranges.
+Life insurance is probably not the best option if your goal is to get the highest return on investment short term.
+However, it’s challenging to compare these strategies side by side, your comparing apples to oranges.

-Life insurance can be complicated, but it is a very valuable tool because of the year on year tax benefits.
-In a corporation, those benefits are magnified because the dollars that have been allocated have been taxed at a much lower bracket.
+Life insurance can be complicated, but it is a valuable tool because of the year-on-year tax benefits.
+In a corporation, those benefits are magnified because the dollars that have been allocated are taxed at a lower bracket.

-When investing in life insurance you must speak to a professional and get clear about what they are there to do.
+When investing in life insurance, you must speak to a professional and clarify what they are there to do.
 Make sure that they are looking at your goals first and integrating insurance strategies based on the life you want to live.